 4. Go Beyond Yosemite Valley: NPCA Staff Weigh In!

-Yosemite Valley is a classic vacation spot and travelers can find oodles of tourist-oriented tips and resources for exploring it—but there’s so much to love outside the valley, too.
-Here are a few tips from staff at NPCA’s Pacific Regional Office.
+Yosemite Valley is a classic vacation spot and travelers can find oodles of tourist-oriented tips and resources for exploring it — but there’s so much to love outside the valley, too.
+Here are a few tips from NPCA staff.

 One really great spot to spend a Saturday evening in the summer months is the historic Wawona Hotel, where you can enjoy a sumptuous outdoor barbeque dinner on the sun-dappled lawn.
 It’s a great place to just chill with a lemonade or a beer after a day of hiking.